alicelouisejane/healthimpute/README.md

 Carries the nearest available non-missing value forward or backward in time within a customizable window (default: 30 days).
-Can be implemented for anthropometric data in adults - recomended in those older than 20 years (see impute_anthro() for those 20 and under) and other clinical measures such as HbA1c or insulin dose.
-It is not recommended to exceed the imputation time window of 30 days or use for anthopometric impuation in those under 20 years old.
+Can be implemented for anthropometric data in adults - recommended in those older than 20 years (see impute_anthro() for those 20 and under) and other clinical measures such as HbA1c or insulin dose.
+It is not recommended to exceed the imputation time window of 30 days or use for anthopometric imputation in those under 20 years old.

 The dy_col parameter indicates the name of the time column which can be in the format of either days from some defined baseline or date.
-The is_date parameter enables you to define the sruture of this variable.
+The is_date parameter enables you to define the structure of this variable.
 If TRUE, the `dy_col` is a `Date` object and will be converted to numeric days.
 If FALSE, assumes `dy_col` is already numeric.
 Default is FALSE.

 **Example:**